 To this effect, each LSA contains cl 13.1 which states in part:

 "(a) In the event of a breach of this Agreement by the Contractor (other than a breach of clause 2.3(h)) [Patrick Operations] may give written notice to the Contractor to rectify the breach ('Rectification Notice').
-If the breach is not rectified to the reasonable satisfaction of [Patrick Operations] within a 30 day period after a Rectification Notice is given, [Patrick Operations] may terminate this Agreement immediately by giving written notice to the contractor ('Termination Notice').
+If the breach is not rectified to the reasonable satisfaction of [Patrick Operations] within a 30 day period after a Rectification Notice is given, [Patrick Operations] may terminate this Agreement immediately by giving written notice to the Contractor ('Termination Notice').

-(b) In the event of a breach of clause 2.3(h) of this agreement [Patrick Operations] may terminate this agreement immediately."
+(b) In the event of a breach of clause 2.3(h) of this Agreement [Patrick Operations] may terminate this Agreement immediately."

 Clause 2.3(h) of each LSA provides: